andrealaw/andrealaw.github.io/practice/ES6/README.md

 -compact the code with ES6
 -remove ": function" in the value of a key in an object -remove ": valueName" if both the key and its value in an object share the same name

+## default-function-arguments.js
+-for writing less code
+-use to reassign values to the arguments when their values are undefined -note that "undefined" is not equal to "null"